ascory/module-WHMCS/README.md

 1. Install the repository files in the `/modules/gateways` folder.
 2. Go to `Settings` > `Apps & Integrations` > `Active` > `Ascory` > `Manage` on your WHMCS site.
 3. Enter all the required data.
+4. The currency for payment is USD.
+If you select a different value, the module will not work correctly.
 ## Links for shop registration
 * Back URL: https://yourdomain.com/clientarea.php?action=invoices
 * Success URL: https://yourdomain.com/clientarea.php?action=invoices